 The data this tool provides is very useful for measuring the performance of a particular campaign, a service or a product — and is a good stepping stone to optimize the effectiveness of the entire conversion marketing plan.

-It is best suited for the middle of the conversion funnel stage, when a user increases interest for the product.
+It is best suited for the middle of the conversion funnel stage when a user increases interest in the product.

 This landing pages service enables users to

-Make most of hundreds of templates and features
+- Make the most of the hundreds of templates and features

 A good conversion marketing strategy’s important aspects are: